mukesh1811/lyf/README.md

-# lyf

-plan your life, one day at a time
+# lyf - plan your life, one day at a time

-## Getting Started

-This project is a starting point for a Flutter application.
+I started this project to build a comprehensive life planner as well as learn [Flutter](https://flutter.dev/), the most versatile cross-platform development framework.
+DISCLAIMER: Project completion isn't guaranteed.

+### Learning Flutter

+Flutter is a very versatile cross-platform development framework.

 A few resources to get you started if this is your first Flutter project: